apache/nuttx-apps/examples/README.txt

 examples/smart
 ^^^^^^^^^^^^^^

-  This is a test of the SMART file systemt that derives from examples/nxffs.
+  This is a test of the SMART file system that derives from examples/nxffs.

   * CONFIG_EXAMPLES_SMART: - Enable the SMART file system example